laraadeboye/multicloud-devops-ai-challenge/stage-3/multicloud-stage-3.md

 # MultiCloud, DevOps & AI Challenge - Stage 3
+## Putting the cloud app on autopilot with Devops CI/CD on AWS

  In this third stage, I achieve the following:
  - Configure CI/CD using AWS codebuild and AWS codepipeline